 Within the concentration’s didactic five-course sequence, Whiteside teaches three foundational courses on assessment.
 Linda Rice, Ph.D., ABPP/CN, Assistant Professor, teaches a course on neuropsychological interventions that prepares students for training experiences with patients coping with cognitive and behavioral problems, resulting from neurological disorders like stroke and traumatic brain injury.
 The fifth course, on pediatric neuropsychology, is taught by nationally recognized pediatric and rehabilitation neuropsychologist Linda Laatsch, Ph.D.

-This story with additional photos appears in the summer 2014 issue of Gemeinschaftsgefühl, the Adler School's annual magazine for alumni and friends.
+This story with additional photos appears in the summer 2014 issue of Gemeinschaftsgefühl, the Adler University's annual magazine for alumni and friends.